BenyDZ/Linkedin-Scrapper/README.md

 That is the past educations they have. `get_training()`, return a list of school names, degrees and domains like `Marien-Ngouaby University, Master, Software Engineering`.

 ### Knowledge and tools
-That is the knowledge of sector and tools they know. `get_Knowledges_tools()`, return a list of knowledges and/or tools.
+That is the knowledge of sector and tools they know. `get_knowledges_tools()`, return a list of knowledges and/or tools.

-## Others
+## Drivers
-Don't need to have any driver.
-Chrome driver will be automaticaly installed.
+Don't need to have any driver exe files.
+Just enter a driver name and it will be installed.
-Must login just the first time, after that your session will be saved on the driver cookies

 # Version

-Version 1.0.x
+Version 1.0

 * First Publish, only Person scraper